University of Craiova: School statistics

 The number of the students enrolled at the University of Craiova rose dramatically since 1947.
 It accounted for 4.6% of the total number of Romanian students in 2000.
 It is 336 students per 10,000 inhabitants, which is larger than the average number of 238 students per 10,000 inhabitants in the country.

 The University of Craiova started its PhD programs in 1966.
 Currently, its PhD programs are supervised by 63 professors.
 The university has awarded honorary doctorates to more than 60 persons from different countries for their contributions to science and education.

 Rankings

 According to the University Ranking by Academic Performance (URAP), the University of Craiova was ranked as 14th in Romania and 1777th in the world in 2014.
 The SCImago Institutions Rankings (SIR) ranked the University of Craiova as the 11th best research university among Romanian universities and 1661st worldwide in 2014.
 According to the SCImago Institutions Rankings (SIR), based on data collected between 2007 and 2011, the University of Craiova ranked 1645 in the world, 103 regionally and number 10 in the country by number of publications.
 Webometrics ranked the University of Craiova as the ninth university in Romania and 1787th in the world in 2014.
-It was ranked as the 12th university in Romania by the 4 International Colleges & Universities.
+It was ranked as the 12th university in Romania by the uniRank.org.